Get to Know Beets

 Beets Supports Overall Heart Health

-Aside from lowering down blood pressure, beets support overall heart health by strengthening the cardiovascular muscles.
-Heart diseases can be accelerated by a number of things like high blood pressure, diabetes and obesity, all of which can be improved by including beets in your daily diet.
+Aside from lowering blood pressure, beets support overall heart health by strengthening the cardiovascular muscles.
+Heart diseases can be accelerated by a number of things like high blood pressure, diabetes, and obesity, all of which can be improved by including beets in your daily diet.
 In fact, a study published in 2011 showed that patients who suffered from peripheral arterial disease, the stiffening of the arteries impairing blood flow to the lower extremities, greatly benefited from beetroot supplementation.
 This is because of the presence of naturally-occurring nitrates in the vegetable.
-Betaine and choline found in beets also helps keep cholesterol levels in check.
-When cholesterol levels are normal, you will have a lower risk of heart attacks, atherosclerosis and other heart diseases.
+Betaine and choline found in beets also help keep cholesterol levels in check.
+When cholesterol levels are normal, you will have a lower risk of heart attacks, atherosclerosis, and other heart diseases.

 Beets Support Active Lifestyle and Physical Exercise

 Beets do not just benefit those who are ailing or at risk for diseases.
 It is now becoming a staple and a favorite among the strong and fit.
 Many competitive athletes swear by beets’ ability to sustain their stamina and support their endurance during physical exercise.
 That’s why we see more beet juices and power snacks in health sections and nutrition stores.